-His work in the private sector includes the co-founding of Travel Media Corp.
-(TMC), serving as TMC’s chief financial officer, and chief technology officer for over 20 years.
-TMC specialized in the production and distribution of in-room magazines for leading hotels and resorts, including Marriott, Renaissance, Hyatt, Hilton, Radisson and Westin throughout the Caribbean, Latin America and Hawaii.
-TMC also published a Spanish language version of Departures Magazine, Expressions, for American Express.
+His work in the private sector includes co-founding Travel Media Corp.
+(TMC), serving as TMC.'s chief financial officer and chief technology officer for over 20 years.
+TMC specialized in producing and distributing in-room magazines for leading hotels and resorts, including Marriott, Renaissance, Hyatt, Hilton, Radisson, and Westin throughout the Caribbean, Latin America, and Hawaii.
+TMC. also published a Spanish language version of Departures Magazine, Expressions, for American Express.
 Other TMC clients included Air Aruba Airlines and Copa Airlines of Panama.

-Born in the Bronx, New York, Dr. Parmentola earned a bachelor’s of science in physics cum laude from Polytechnic Institute of Brooklyn, and his doctorate in physics from MIT.
+Born in the Bronx, New York, Dr. Parmentola earned a Bachelor of Science in physics cum laude from Polytechnic Institute of Brooklyn and his doctorate in physics from MIT.
 Dr. Parmentola received the 2007 Presidential Rank Award for Meritorious Executive from President George W. Bush for his service to the nation.
 He was also an Air Intelligence Agency nominee for the R.V.
-Jones Central Intelligence Agency award for his work in arms control verification, and a recipient of the Outstanding Civilian Service Award and the Superior Civilian Service Award for his contributions to the U.S. Army.
-He is an Honorary Member of the U.S. Army STs.
+Jones Central Intelligence Agency award for his work in arms control verification and a recipient of the Outstanding Civilian Service Award and the Superior Civilian Service Award for his contributions to the US Army.
+Dr. Parmentola is an Honorary Member of the US Army STs.
 He is a recipient of the Alfred Raymond Prize and the Sigma XI Research Award and is a Fellow of the American Association for the Advancement of Science.
-He has presented and published more than 500 speeches, papers, and articles in science and technology policy and is the author of an authoritative book on space defense.
+He has presented and published more than 500 speeches, papers, and articles in science and technology and is the author of an authoritative book on space defense.